mladenivkovic/mesh-hydro/README.md

 ### Requirements

 - A good old C compiler.
 Code is written in C11 standard.
-I only tested it with `gcc 8.3.0` though.
+I tested it with `gcc 14.1.0` and `oneapi 2024`.
 - GNU make to compile without much hassle.
-The Makefile is set up for GCC.
+The Makefile is set up for GCC, but options for OneAPI is available.
 - `python 3` with `numpy` and `matplotlib` for plotting.
 - LaTeX to create the TeX files.
 I hardcoded the `pdflatex` command in the scripts.
 It doesn't require any fancy LaTeX packages.

 ### Getting The Code